wilzbach/d-parsing-perf/README.md

 ```
 int nr = file.readln.chomp.to!int;
 ```
-This is takes 107.4% compared to A.
+This is takes 106.1% compared to A.

 However when there is __unknown whitespace__ this method performs faster!

+### Comparison with Python

+~ 318%

 How to parse a line that contains multiple int?
 ----------------------------------------------